Nienormalny/tworklog/README.md

 ## Feature updates

-- Export table to excel file
+- Export table to excel or csv file

 and more ...